emmt/TwoDimensional.jl/docs/src/BoundingBoxes.md

 `(x0:x1,y0:y1)`.
 To get the `k`-th axis of a bounding-box `B`, call `axes(B,k)`.

-To loop over the Cartesian indices edfined by a bounding-box `B` with integer coordinates, you can just write:
+To loop over the Cartesian indices defined by a bounding-box `B` with integer coordinates, you can just write:

 ```julia